blanpa/blanpa.github.io/_posts/2023-10-15-ML ZoomCamp week-5.md

 🔗 Check out the [05-deployment module](https://github.com/DataTalksClub/machine-learning-zoomcamp/tree/master/05-deployment) and the [entire program](https://github.com/DataTalksClub/machine-learning-zoomcamp) for a comprehensive learning experience!

 #MachineLearning #Education #FreeResources #MLDeployment #DataScience

----

-This post encapsulates the essence of the "05-deployment" module, highlighting key learning topics, and encourages the LinkedIn community to explore this free educational resource【15†source】【16†source】【17†source】【18†source】.